 PROS OF REFERRAL MARKETING

 - Increased reach.
 On average, every referring customer invites 2.68 friends.
-Referral marketing is a fantastic way to spread the word about your product and service.
+Referral marketing is a fantastic way to spread the word about your SaaS product.

 - Easy sell.
 People are 4x more likely to buy something when recommended by a friend.